Conscious Mind Workshop - Save $100

 - Write a personal letter telling me about your interest.
 You can say whatever you feel is important to share.
 What are you interested in doing?
 How do you envision us working together?
 Why does this appeal to you?

-- Include a resume/CV that lists your work history and education.
+- Include a link to a resume/CV that lists your work history and education.

 - Include other resources you feel are relevant (optional).